vyos/vyos-documentation/docs/configuration/system/ip.rst

    Use this command to disable IPv4 forwarding on all interfaces.

-.. cfgcmd:: set system ip disable-directed-broadcast-forwarding
+.. cfgcmd:: set system ip disable-directed-broadcast

    Use this command to disable IPv4 directed broadcast forwarding on all interfaces.